IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 -  Cell Type - The name of the cell line from which the source or sample derives.

-**Browse Dataverse**
+**Browsing Dataverse**

+In Dataverse, browsing happens when a user hasn't entered a search term or query into the basic search bar.
+Browsing is the default for a user when they are on the Dataverse homepage or a specific dataverse's page.
+When browsing, only Dataverses and Datasets appear in the results list and the results can be sorted by Name (both A-Z and Z-A) and Publication Date (Newest and Oldest).

-To browse dataverse, click on the triangle to the right of a dataverse's name in the breadcrumbs.
+Additionally, a user can browse all dataverses by clicking on the triangle to the right of a dataverse's name in the breadcrumbs.
 A drop down menu will appear that holds a listing of all the dataverses within that dataverse.
 You can click the triangles next to a dataverse's name to view more dataverses within that dataverse.
 As you continue to browse dataverses, they will appear in the breadcrumbs.

 The dataverse breadcrumbs appear on each dataverse page and can be used to navigate throughout Dataverse.